UNESCO World Heritage in Thuringia

 Culture.
 Nature.
 History.
 Tradition.

 We show you where Luther translated part of the Bible.
 Where Goethe and Schiller wrote history.
 Where nature is wild and reclaiming its habitat.
 Where garden gnomes, beer or Christmas decorations are made by hand.
+Or where you can discover a treasure within a treasure.

 Come with us on a journey through the World Heritage Land of Thuringia!